mkinfosec/moxguard/README.md

 ###   5. Multi-nick detection (same IP, different username - nored)

 ## Actions:
-###   - Zap (silently drop) offending messages.
+###   - nore (silently drop) offending messages.
 They wont even know you are noring them.
 They just shout into /dev/null.
 ###   - Log every violation with IP + country - not that it means anything.
 But you know, MAGA
 ###   - Auto-ignore users after reaching the warn threshold
 ###   - Taint IPs of ignored users → auto-ignore any new nick from that IP